 (Note, this may not be a complete list)

-Have an idea for a resource?
-Send an email.
+Maybe you have an idea for a resource?
+Feel free to send an email.